SAP-samples/xsc-cap-migration/README.md

 	<img src="images\destination4.png" width="600" height="400">
 </p>

-## Step-3: Create a SAP Business Application Studio or SAP Build Code Devspace with the SAP HANA Application Migration Assistant Extension installed
+## Step-3: Create a SAP Business Application Studio or SAP Build Devspace with the SAP HANA Application Migration Assistant Extension installed

-1. In the SAP BTP subaccount where you created the destination, establish a subscription to SAP Business Application Studio (BAS) or SAP Build Code.
-Choose SAP Build Code if you intend to convert the Service Layer.
+1. In the SAP BTP subaccount where you created the destination, establish a subscription to SAP Business Application Studio (BAS) or SAP Build.
+Choose SAP Build if you intend to convert the Service Layer.

 > [!IMPORTANT]
-> Service Layer migration leverages Generative AI capabilities, which are available only in SAP Build Code.
+> Service Layer migration leverages Generative AI capabilities, which are available only in SAP Build plans.

-2. Open SAP Business Application studio or SAP Build Code from the subscription and select "Create Dev Space".
+2. Open SAP Business Application studio or SAP Build from the subscription and select "Create Dev Space".
 Assign a desired name to your Dev Space and select the "Full Stack Cloud Application" type.
 Then, choose the `SAP HANA Application Migration Assistant` Extension to help with migration, as well as the `SAP Hana Tools` Extension which will be required later for deployment.
 Finally, click on "Create Dev Space".

 3. Wait for the status of your newly created Dev Space to change to "Running".
 Once it's running, you can open it by clicking on the name of the Dev space that you just created.